Lower School

 The Chapel experience is a fundamental and distinctive part of Heritage education.
 Its purpose is to provide the spiritual overtone that should guide students’ decision-making in their daily lives.

-Interscholastic Competitions
+Interscholastic Competition

 • Spelling Bees